 Jean-Luc Godard: Listen, everyone swoons over Breathless after undergraduate Global Film 101.
-It's a phase, and you'll appreciate the technical style and then grow out of it.
+It's a phase, and you'll grow out of it.
 If you like grit, arrogance, road movies, legendary directors, and French New Wave, may I suggest something a little heavier? - Vagabond (Agnes Varda, 1985)

 Movie and TV reviews finally finished during quaran-time.
 Favorite films from the last decade, first time viewings, binge-watched TV series, foreign and classic films, snuck-in book reviews, gay stuff, wildcards.
 No particular order.

 Existentialism Lite™: The Good Place (2016-2019) (series)